se-buw/fm4se-satsolving/README.md

 - Check2: https://play.formal-methods.net/?check=VAL&p=task-2b-c2

-Note: You may check each direction of the semantic entailment separately using limboole.
+You may check each direction of the semantic entailment separately using limboole.

+Submit the permalinks of the translations of the relevant checks (4 checks).

 ## Task 3
 Check whether the conclusion(4) is a valid conclusion.